MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments: Experimental Results

 \bns \textbf{Hardware:} Three agents, $A$, $B$ and $C$, were used (see Figure \ref{fig:ugv-system-diagram}).
 All are Turtlebot2 UGV with 6 UWB sensors evenly distributed in the $xy$-plane \meas{0.32m} from the center.
 Agent $A$, $B$, and $C$'s sensors are mounted \meas{1.75m}, \meas{0.5m}, and \meas{0.5m} above the ground respectively (i.e., $z\AB = -1.25$m).

 \bs \textbf{Trials:} A full 22 datasets were collected with all three agents, each with 6 antennas, moving in various ways within the mocap space.
 Ranging measurements are performed by each pair of antennas between agents at \meas{25Hz}.
 Together the datasets total to nearly \meas{6h} (effectively creating over \meas{200h} of pairwise measurements).
-This dataset was used for Figures \ref{fig:long-tail} and \ref{fig:noise-el}.
+These datasets were used for Figures \ref{fig:long-tail} and \ref{fig:noise-el}.
 Tables \ref{tab:pos-err} and \ref{tab:yaw-err} show results for the 5 trials where all three agents are continuously moving in various arbitrary patterns with max positional and angular velocities of \meas{1m/s} and \meas{1rad/s} respectively.
+Additionally, two outdoor trials were conducted without mocap to verify the system generalizes to non-laboratory spaces and can operate for extended periods of time.

-\bs \textbf{Parameters:} Our approach, outlined in Section \ref{sec:technical-approach} and culminating in Equation \ref{eq:opt-f} and Algorithm \ref{alg:procedure}, is configured as such: (1)~Our mean bias correction function, $\dn\AiBj(\TAB)$, is set to the learned 6-degree polynomial shown in Figure \ref{fig:noise-el}.
-This incorporates the observed mean bias with respect to elevation into our approach.
-(2)~The current range measurements, $\dm\AiBj$, and pose estimates are smoothed by a moving average filter with a \meas{1s} and \meas{4s} window length respectively.
-(3)~Our loss function, $\L$, is selected to be the Huber loss $\rho_\delta(a)$ with $\delta = 0.06$.
-As with \cite{zheng_uwb-vio_2022,zhang_range-aided_2023,DBLP:journals/corr/abs-2103-04131}, Huber loss was selected due to its reduced outliers sensitivity compared to a traditional squared error loss \cite{hartley2003multiple}.
-The parameter $\delta = 0.06$ was selected after doing a parameter search over our results.
+\bs \textbf{Parameters:} (1)~Equation \ref{eq:opt-f} is solved by \texttt{trust-constr} as provided by \texttt{scipy}'s \texttt{minimize} function \cite{virtanen2020scipy}.\footnote{As in \cite{DBLP:conf/iros/FishbergH22}, initialized with previous estimate if available, otherwise $\tup{\texttt{avg}(\dvm\AB),0,0}$.
+Here $\texttt{avg}(\dvm\AB)$ is the mean of the current measurements.} State estimation is run at a fixed 1Hz.\footnote{Each robot's onboard i7-4710HQ processor can run estimation at \mytexttilde5Hz serially and >25Hz in parallel (i.e., faster than the UWB sensor rate).} (2)~Our mean bias correction, $\dn\AiBj(\TAB)$, is the learned 6-degree polynomial with respect to elevation shown in Figure~\ref{fig:noise-el}.
+(3)~The current range measurements, $\dm\AiBj$, and pose estimates are smoothed by a \meas{1s} and \meas{4s} moving average filter respectively.
+(4)~Our loss function, $\L$, is selected to be the Huber loss $\rho_\delta(a)$ with $\delta = 0.06$.
+As with \cite{zheng_uwb-vio_2022,zhang_range-aided_2023,DBLP:journals/corr/abs-2103-04131}, Huber loss was selected due to its reduced outlier sensitivity \cite{hartley2003multiple}.